IBM/doframework/README.md

 `logger`: True to see logs, False otherwise.<br>
 `after_idle_for`: Stop running when event stream is idle after this many seconds.<br>

-Here is an example `module.py` applicarion.
+Here is an example `module.py` application.

 ```
 import doframework as dof